trigaten/Learn_Prompting/docs/reliability/lm_self_eval.md

 ```

 This last completion will be the actual text shown to the user.
 This approach can
-be run multiple time, with the output of each iteration being checked again and
+be run multiple times, with the output of each iteration being checked again and
 again for undesirable content.